errea/Ruby_Capstone_Scrapper/README.md

-# Ruby Capston Project: Web Scraper
+# Ruby Capstone Project: Web Scraper.

 > Ruby Capstone Project of Microverse, which students have to complete a real-world-like project within 72 hours according to [this project specifications](https://www.notion.so/microverse/Build-your-own-scraper-f54eaca54d8a4d758a5f0141468127a8)